lainproliant/jotdown/README.md

 get around to writing bindings myself, but someone in the community might step up and help out!

-### Why are there functions for shifting the order of objects in containers?
-I intend to use these functions to facilitate high-level document editing features in an upcoming Vim plugin and toolchain for Jotdown document sets.
+### What are you planning to do with Jotdown in the future?
+Some things I'm planning on building around Jotdown include:

+- A Vim plugin which will support advanced editing features and highlighting.
+- Command line productivity tools built around the concept of a Jotdown document set.
+- A web wiki built around the concept of a Jotdown document set.

 # Change Log
 ### 07/24/2020: v1.3.0